qunitjs/qunitjs.com/pages/upgrade-guide-2.x.md

 });
 ```

-Note that in the two-argument overload `assert.throws( block, string )`, the string argument has always been interpreted as an assertion message.
+Note that in the two-argument overload `assert.throws( block, string )`, the string argument has always been interpreted as an assertion message instead of an expected value.
 You do not need to change any of these assertions.

 ## Removed and modified QUnit methods and properties